eXpOSNitc/nexfs-interface/README.md

 XFS Interface
 =============

-Introduction :
-XFS Interface (eXperimental File System) is an external interface to access the filesystem of the XOS.
+**Introduction** : XFS (eXperimental File System) Interface is an external interface to access the file system of the eXpOS.
 The filesystem is simulated on a binary file called ”disk.xfs”.
 The interface can format the disk, load/remove files, list files and copy blocks to a UNIX file.

-Installation

 Prerequisites :
 -------------